Family Law Attorney in Nashville, Tennessee

 who’s not playing by the rules

 Nashville, TN family law attorney Anne Hamer talks about what must be proved for a finding of contempt.
-In Tennessee’s Family Law Courts, Anne distinguishes between two types of contempt: criminal and civil.
-Contempt occurs when a party fails to comply with a court order, commonly seen in cases involving unpaid child support or alimony.
-Anne underscores the serious nature of these obligations, noting that only non-payment of child support or alimony can result in incarceration.
+She explains that in Tennessee family law, there are two types of contempt: criminal contempt and civil contempt.
+Contempt occurs when a party violates a court order.
+She notes that it most commonly arises when someone fails to pay child support or alimony, which are the only obligations that can lead to jail time.

 More Videos From This Lawyer